Strawberry Oatmeal Bars (Thick, Chewy, 5 Ingredients)

 Key Ingredients

 - Rolled oats.
 These provide a chewy texture that we love in bars.
 I suggest avoiding quick oats or steel-cut oats since their texture won’t work in this recipe.
-If you follow a gluten-free diet, feel free to use certified gluten-free oats.
+Gluten-free oats work just as well.

 - Vanilla extract.
 Optional, but I love the subtle flavor it adds.